 Writing a Senior Thesis

 Each year, seniors must decide whether to write a senior thesis.
-It is, of course, a major undertaking.
-A year-long course (History 99), it requires intensive research in primary sources and culminates in a major piece of writing (usually on the order of 60 to 100 pages).
-It is a significant investment of time and energy; it ordinarily attracts only a small percentage of graduating seniors.
+The year-long course (History 99) requires intensive research in primary sources and culminates in a major piece of writing (usually 60 to 100 pages).
+It is a significant investment of time and energy, and typically attracts only a small percentage of graduating seniors.

 - It provides an essential experience for those planning to do graduate work, especially in history.
 A senior thesis means "doing" history, not just learning it; it helps you to discover how the historian conducts research and transforms that raw information into a coherent story and analysis.